-- 222 3.3 Monthly weather summaries - For each month, the following information is given: Mean T{mean} of the month, again along with the deviation from the reference and a qualifier (7-point - scale, Table 3), number of freezing days ($T{mean} < 0 \text{ °C}$) - Precipitation sum (also expressed as percentage of the reference for that calendar month) and number of rain or snow days, - Monthly counts of the 7 weather types (also expressed as percentage of the corresponding relative frequency for that calendar month in the reference period), and

-• Three derived indices described below: Growing Degree Days, maximum 10-day value of Freezing Degree Days, and water balance, each given as absolute value and qualifiers

-232 This information can further be condensed, if necessary.
+218 3.3 Monthly weather summaries

+- 219 For each month, the following information is given: 220 • Mean Tmean of the month, again along with the deviation from the reference and a qualifier (7-point scale, 221 Table 3), number of freezing days ( $T{mean} < 0 \ ^{\circ}C$ ) 222 Precipitation sum (also expressed as percentage of the reference for that calendar month) and number of 223 rain or snow days, 224 Monthly counts of the 7 weather types (also expressed as percentage of the corresponding relative 225 frequency for that calendar month in the reference period), and 226 Three derived indices described below: Growing Degree Days, maximum 10-day value of Freezing 227 Degree Days, and water balance, each given as absolute value and qualifiers - 228 This information can further be condensed, if necessary.
 The following monthly indices are used:

-- Growing Degree Days (GDD): The cumulative sum of T{mean} above 4 °C (starting on 1 January) is a measure for suitability for crop growth.
+- Growing Degree Days (GDD): The cumulative sum of Tmean above 4 °C (starting on 1 January) is a measure for suitability for crop growth.
 Each month I give the value for that month (with reference) as well as the delay at the end of the month with respect to the median in the reference period, and a qualitative description ("extremely early" to "extremely late", according to standardised anomalies using the 7-pt scale).
 While leaf unfolding or flowering quite generally depends on GDD, crop maturity (and thus harvest dates) or leaf colouring are more species dependent and depend on other factors.
-Therefore, GDD delays and qualifiers are only given for the months of March to July. - Freezing Degree Days (FDD): The cumulative sum of T{mean} below 0 °C (with a positive sign), accumulated over the 10 previous days.
+Therefore, GDD delays and qualifiers are only given for the months of March to July. - Freezing Degree Days (FDD): The cumulative sum of Tmean below 0 °C (with a positive sign), accumulated over the 10 previous days.
 For the months January to April and October to December, the maximum of this 10-day index per month (max10FDD) is given.
-If maximum FDD exceeds 50 °C, then a note "small lakes frozen" is indicated, if it exceeds 90 °C, "large lakes frozen" is indicated (not that in the example given in this paper, neither case occurs).
-These thresholds are in approximate agreement with Franssen and Scherrer (2008), but, again, would have to be adapted for each application. - A monthly index of the water balance (precipitation minus potential evapotranspiration, P-E) is calculated by making use of the precipitation amount and T{mean}, from which potential evapotranspiration is calculated using the Thorntwaite (1948) formula.
+If maximum FDD exceeds 50 °C, then a note "small lakes frozen" is indicated, if it exceeds 90 °C, "large lakes frozen" is indicated.
+These thresholds are in approximate agreement with Franssen and Scherrer (2008), but, again, would have to be adapted for each application. - A monthly index of the water balance (precipitation minus potential evapotranspiration, P-E) is calculated by making use of the precipitation amount and Tmean, from which potential evapotranspiration is calculated using the Thorntwaite (1948) formula.
 The monthly balance is standardized and then described in each month with the 7-pt scale ("extremely wet" to "extremely dry").

-251 4 Results
+246 4 Results

-252 4.1 Man-made documentary evidence for Aarau and St. Gall
+247 4.1 Non-instrumental observations for Aarau and St. Gall

 The synthetic weather diaries for Aarau and St. Gall are given in the electronic supplement.
 Their performance in terms of temperature can be measured by comparing the numerical values with the instrumental temperature series from the two stations, which were not used in the reconstruction process and are thus independent.
 After subtracting the mean annual cycle in the reference period from both series (by fitting the first two harmonics of the seasonal cycle), I find a correlation of 0.81 and 0.72, respectively.
 Note that the measurements themselves have errors.
-In view of that, the correlations indicate that even though the reconstruction is based on only three stations, the temperature fields are quite reliable.
+In view of that, the correlations indicate that even though the reconstruction is only based on three stations, the temperature fields are quite reliable.